VenomEnhancer/Venom/README.md

 sh ./sh/install.sh
 ```

 Note that for some attacks, they may need preprocessed datasets or pretrained models for training.
 For yoor ease, the datasets and models are provided in google drive.
-You can download label-consistent and ssba from [here](https://drive.google.com/drive/folders/1lnCObVBIUTSlLWIBQtfs_zi7W8yuvR-2?usp=share_link), and other resources from [here](https://drive.google.com/drive/folders/1927j981vXgTLSJM8NWJaGLvkrxIWPUHU?usp=sharing).
+You can download label-consistent and ssba from [here](https://drive.google.com/drive/folders/1lnCObVBIUTSlLWIBQtfs_zi7W8yuvR-2?usp=share_link), and ada_blended from [here](https://drive.google.com/drive/folders/1927j981vXgTLSJM8NWJaGLvkrxIWPUHU?usp=sharing).

 We also provide micro-trained model and generated TCDP in google drive, you can download them from [here](https://drive.google.com/drive/folders/1mSL64S07OQKw0VEzDDz6Bs2FzlG5Yf6C?usp=sharing).
 The downloaded files should be organized as follows：